 “Thank you notes are both a gift of expression and appreciation.
-It really doesn’t matter what form your thanks takes as long as it’s sincere, prompt, and conveys gratitude,” Porter said of the sometimes-dreaded practice everyone’s parents made them do.
+It really doesn’t matter what form your thanks takes as long as it’s sincere and prompt and conveys gratitude,” Porter said of the sometimes-dreaded practice everyone’s parents made them do.
 “That said, nothing replaces the beauty of a handwritten thank you note.
 A note is both thoughtful and intimate.
-Your handwriting shows your appreciation through the effort it took to draft, write, and send your thank you note.
+Your handwriting shows your appreciation through the effort it took to draft, write and send your thank you note.
 Take the time to show how much you care.”

-Napkin etiquette is oddly complex, so how do you navigate it?
-According to Smith, “[a] napkin on the chair signals you are returning to the table.
+Napkin etiquette is more complicated than you think; so how do you navigate it?
+According to Smith, “[A] napkin on the chair signals you are returning to the table.
 Napkin on the table means you have left the meal.”
-And if you’re getting up from the table to greet someone, “please take the time to put your napkin on your chair.
-Otherwise, you look like you are clutching a security blanket as you move about,” Smith said.
+And if you’re getting up from the table to greet someone, “please take the time to put your napkin on your chair; otherwise, you look like you are clutching a security blanket as you move about,” Smith said.
 And no one wants that.

 This etiquette mistake is all too common.
 But if you have an emergency, what should you do?
 “Generally, you should not be answering your phone at the table,” Smith said.
 “Your mobile devices should be completely off and away so that you can give your attention to your tablemates.
 If you are expecting an important call you should preemptively let your tablemates know so that if you have to answer, you are not being too rude.
 Simply say ‘excuse me’ and leave the table.”